 When Google went about creating each certification, that included the hard work of doing a Job Task Analysis to discover and catalog the most important things that affect people in those different real-world roles.

 Roles like Cloud Engineer, Data Engineer, DevOps Engineer, Network Engineer, Security Engineer, Machine Learning Engineer — well, lots of engineers, obviously.
 But also Cloud Developer (which I’m not sure why they didn’t just call that Cloud Software Engineer).
-And also the much-desired and particularly profitable role of Cloud Architect.
+And also the much-desired and particularly profitable cloud salary of Cloud Architect.

 What are the different GCP certification levels?